qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 with a negligible loss in model performance.
-This technique is quite similar to [the caching mechanism in Quaterion](https://quaterion.qdrant.tech/tutorials/cache_tutorial.html), but the latter is intended for any data modalities while the former focuses only on language models despite presenting inportant insights from their experiments.
+This technique is quite similar to [the caching mechanism in Quaterion](https://quaterion.qdrant.tech/tutorials/cache_tutorial.html), but the latter is intended for any data modalities while the former focuses only on language models despite presenting important insights from their experiments.
 In this post, I will share our findings combined with those, hoping to provide the community with a wider perspective on layer recycling.